stanislavStroianetkiRoadSurfer/car-rental-api/docs/availabilkity-task-considerations.md

 I expect the "premium user" validation etc in the booking service being far out of scope.

 We could reason that the premium logic solely based on car model and price could be moved over to the pricing endpoint.
-But as there might be further criteria added that is out of my visibility, I would rather keep it within our application to keep the pricing endpoints concerns to the core.
+But as there might be further criteria added that is out of my visibility, I would rather keep it within our application to keep the pricing endpoints concerns to their core domain.

-The example PR hardcoded the models and price threshold, I would suggest to move it into the database to allow adjustments without a need of a deployment or config change at minimum.
-To properly limit unexpected side effects this could imply to move the model string in the cars table into its own models table introducing foreign keys (aka normalisation) business domain topics are piling up before even looking into the actual coding solution.
+The example PR hardcoded the models and price threshold (and placed it's decision logic into a value object weirdly enough), I would *suggest* to move it into the database to allow adjustments without a need of a deployment or config change at minimum.
+To properly limit unexpected side effects this could (would?) imply to move the model string in the cars table into its own models table introducing foreign keys (aka normalisation) business domain topics are piling up before even looking into the actual coding solution.
 Also, with different currencies, there's not *one* threshold to configure per model, but multiple.
-Adding all that logic feels a bit heavy to demonstrate my coding skills though...
+Adding all that logic feels a bit heavy to demonstrate my coding skills though, so I will move the configuration out of that class into a config file, but leave it "hardcoded"...

 I've decided though to encapsulate that logic into its on class/service that can then be adjusted accordingly later on.

-## Existing Architecture
+## Existing Software Architecture

-The architecture follows the Symfony default's flavour of a folder structure focussing on the tech aspect (Controller, Entity, ...) more than the domain (Booking, Station, ...).
+The architecture follows the Symfony default's flavour of a folder structure focussing on the typical tech aspects (Controller, Entity, ...) of a Symfony application more than the domain (Booking, Station, ...) or layers (Domain, Infrastructure, ...).

-The existing application uses a pattern of "Requests" (not http, but application layer) to pass to "Service" classes (quite generic naming, I personally would recommend aiming for ubiquotous language or "DDD flavour" here, but as that is how the application has been started, I will try to keep up with the same convention) and using ViewModels to expose data back to the "outside".
-Also, there is no bounded context
+The existing application uses a pattern of "Requests" (not http, but application layer) to pass to "Service" classes (quite generic naming, I personally would recommend aiming for ubiquotous language or "DDD flavour" here, but as that is how the application has been started, I will keep up with the same convention for the classes dealing with the requests) and using ViewModels to expose data back to the "outside".
+This could be interpreted as a lightweight form of CQRS, with Request objects being Commands and/or Queries and the Services being explicitly called handlers (instead of using a bus).

+Also, there is no visible bounded context between services within the application (which is fine, just an observation that a strict separation within the application is not aspired to what I can tell).

 I personally favour a bit more visible separation of layers, by folder structure or other concepts used.
-I would e.g. strongly recommend to lean towards ports and adapters *thinking* of the Hexagonal Architecture concept by at least introducing interfaces instead of concrete implementations between those layers, in this case here especially the infrastructure related classes like Repositories.
+I would e.g. recommend to lean towards ports and adapters *thinking* of the Hexagonal Architecture concept by at least introducing interfaces instead of concrete implementations between those layers, in this case here especially the infrastructure related classes like Repositories.
+I will be doing so for the repositories I am touching.

 ## Aimed approach